razi-rais/blockchain-workshop/tokens/ReadME.md

 * _MYTOwner: This is the owner address of ```MYToken```.
 You can noted it the earlier step i-e ```0xca35b7d915458ef540ade6068dfe2f44e8fa733c```

 * _rate: Enter the value ```1```.
 You can experiment with other values but keep in mind that this is the rate which determine how may tokens will be transfer against 1 ether.
-So rate of 1 means, 1 MyToken against 1 Ether.
+So rate of 1 means, 1 MyToken for 1 Ether.